h8d13/Vase/README.md

 > Installs **6-13x faster** than any other distro with KDE, thanks to simply caching files overlayed onto the ISO.
 > And also due to tools made by the release engineering teams at Arch.
 CURRENT BEST TIME: **1m54s**

 This works from official arch [ISO](https://archlinux.org/download/) (using mirrors slower, depending on internet speed) or the one built [here](https://github.com/h8d13/Vase/releases) (faster, using cached files).
-This also works from an existing ArchLinux based installation.

 > At our compute cost of having to do more frequent builds whenever something is borken.
 > Or at major releases of upstream sources which we have to track closely.